LukaPavlovicGit/xv6-file-recovery-functionality/README.md

 ---

-- Simple example how to create, delete and recover a file:<br/>
+- Simple example how to create, delete and recover a file:
 1. type ***'writer a 500'***<br/>
 2. type ***'rm a'***<br/>
-3. type ***'rec a'***<br/>
+3. type ***'rec a'***<br/><br/>

-- Example how to generate error that file structure in which the deleted file have been stored is used for something else:<br/>
+- Example how to generate error that file structure in which the deleted file have been stored is used for something else:
 1. type ***'cd home'***<br/>
 2. type ***'writer a 500'***<br/>
 3. type ***'rm a'***<br/>